itsFrankenSense/generateorderv2/README.md

 ### Overview
-This script is a handy utility for generating metadata for collections, particularly useful for projects involving NFTs or similar digital assets.
-It creates a structured spreadsheet, allows users to define traits and their characteristics, and generates metadata for each item in a collection, ensuring uniqueness and adherence to the defined rules.
+This script serves as a convenient tool for generating metadata for collections, tailored for compatibility with www.generatord.io.
+It may not align with the requirements of other platforms.
+The script allows users to define trait rarities, specify traits that should not coexist, and even consider the absence of a trait ("none") as a valid option.

-_This was largely created using ChatGPT - I am not a dev, but enjoy trying to create tools that make life easier._
+_I'm not a developer, but I enjoy creating tools that might simplify life for others.
+A large portion of this script was created by ChatGPT.
+Me monkey, me type._

 ## Features
-- Spreadsheet Creation and Management: Automatically generates a well-structured spreadsheet for easy trait management.
-Users can define trait types, individual traits, rarities, and rules for trait compatibility.
+- **Spreadsheet Creation**: Creates an organized spreadsheet that users can navigate with ease.
+This setup facilitates the adjustment of trait rarities and creates rules for trait compatibility.

-- Dynamic Trait Handling: Supports an extensive range of trait types and individual traits.
-It allows defining rules for avoiding specific trait combinations, ensuring each generated item in the collection maintains its uniqueness and logical consistency.

-- Metadata Generation: Produces metadata for a specified number of items in a collection.
-Each item's metadata includes selected traits following the rarity and rules defined by the user.
+- **Metadata Generation**: Executes the creation of metadata for a predetermined number of collection items, adhering to the user-defined rarities and rules.

-- Validation: Ensures the logical consistency of traits within each item's metadata and across the collection.
-It checks for invalid combinations and adherence to rarity specifications.
+- **Validation**: Aims to maintain the logical consistency of traits within each metadata item and throughout the entire collection.
+The process involves checking for prohibited trait pairings and aiming to adhere to the user's rarity specifications.

-- Statistics and Summary: Provides a summary of trait usage across the generated collection, helping users understand the distribution and frequency of each trait within the collection.
+- **Statistics and Summary**: Offers a breakdown of trait usage throughout the collection, with distribution and occurrence frequency of each trait.
+It's crucial to personally verify that the output aligns with your expectations, as the script doesn't guarantee absolute accuracy.

 ### Requirements
 - Python 3.x
-- openpyxl library for handling Excel spreadsheets.
+- The `openpyxl` library, essential for managing Excel spreadsheets.

 ### How to Use
-1. Setting Up Your Environment:
+1. **Setting Up Your Environment**:
-- Ensure you have Python 3 installed.
-You can download it from python.org.
+   - Confirm that Python 3 is installed on your system.
-- Install the necessary Python library: openpyxl by running pip install openpyxl.
+   - Install the required `openpyxl` library using the command: `pip install openpyxl`.

-2. Configuration:
+2. **Configuration**:
-- Set the ROOT_DIRECTORY in the script (default is 'Content').
-This directory should contain subdirectories representing different trait types, with each subdirectory containing files representing individual traits.
+   - Specify the `ROOT_DIRECTORY` within the script (default set as 'Content').
+This directory should host subdirectories, each symbolizing a different trait type, with individual files within these subfolders representing the traits.

-3. Running the Script:
+3. **Running the Script**:
-- Execute the script by running python generateorder.py in your terminal.
+   - Initiate the script by executing `python generateorder.py` in your terminal.
-- The script will first create a spreadsheet named 'traits_info.xlsx'.
-Fill in the necessary information about each trait in this file.
-Please note if you chose to use rarity % you must make sure that across all traits in that type the total adds up to 100%.
+   - The script kickstarts the process by creating a 'traits_info.xlsx' spreadsheet based on your folder structure.
+   - Leaving the rarity field empty defaults to a random rarity assignment.
+   - If opting for specific rarity percentages, ensure the collective rarity across all traits within a type equals 100%.
+   - Including 'Yes' for the 'None' trait it should be added in your rarity percentages.
+   - To prevent certain traits from pairing in the generated metadata, list the trait numbers in the 'Avoid Traits' column, separating multiple traits with commas.

-4. Generating Metadata:
+4. **Generating Metadata**:
-- After updating the 'traits_info.xlsx' file, press Enter in the terminal to continue with the script.
+   - Once you've updated the 'traits_info.xlsx' file, press Enter in your terminal to prompt the script to continue.
-- Enter the number of items (inscriptions) you wish to generate metadata for.
+   - Specify the quantity of items (inscriptions) for which you intend to generate metadata.
-- The script will generate metadata, ensuring that each item is unique and follows the defined rules.
-It will also validate the generated data to check for any inconsistencies or rule violations.
-PLEASE always double check your metadata as this may not be accurate.
+   - The script then creates the metadata generation, ensuring each item is not the same as any other already created for metadata and attempts to abide by rarity and trait avoidence.
+It concurrently validates the data to identify any inconsistencies or breaks in the rules.
+It's IMPORTANT to double-check your metadata for precision, as discrepancies may exist.

-5. Output:
+5. **Output**:
-Once the process is complete, the script generates several files:
+   - Upon completion, the script generates several files:
-- metadata.json: Contains the metadata for each item in the collection.
+     - `metadata.json`: Houses the metadata for each collection item.
-- traits.json: Maps traits to their respective inscription IDs.
+     - `traits.json`: Associates traits with their corresponding inscription IDs.
-- trait_usage_statistics.json: Provides a summary of trait usage and distribution across the collection.
+     - `trait_usage_statistics.json`: Presents a detailed account of trait usage and distribution throughout the collection.

 ### Handling Errors and Inconsistencies:
-- If there are any errors or inconsistencies in the 'traits_info.xlsx' file or the generated metadata, the script will provide error messages.
-Correct the issues based on the feedback and run the script again if needed.
+- Should you encounter errors or inconsistencies within the 'traits_info.xlsx' file or the generated metadata, the script will highlight these.
+It's advisable to rectify these based on the provided feedback and re-run the script if necessary.

-Caution
+### Caution
-- Ensure that the rules for rarity and trait avoidance are logically consistent.
-Conflicting rules might prevent the script from generating the collection metadata.
+- It's important to ensure that the rules established for rarity and trait avoidance are logically sound.
+Conflicting or ambiguous rules could hinder the script's ability to produce the collection metadata.

-*The script attempts to generate unique metadata for each item in the collection.
-If you encounter issues with generating a large collection, consider adding more traits or adjusting the rules to allow more unique combinations.
+*In scenarios where the script struggles to generate unique metadata for each collection item, it's worthwhile to consider introducing additional traits or tweaking the rules to accommodate a broader range of unique combinations.*